rocket-pool/RPIPs/assets/rpip-53/rewards-calculation-spec.md

 If the `totalEffectiveRplStake` or `totalNodeWeight` is `0` (i.e., *none* of the nodes are eligible for RPL rewards), add `collateralRewards` to `pDaoRewards`.
 Otherwise, if *any* node is eligible for rewards, perform the following steps instead.

-Now, calculate the the cycle factor, `C`, of RPIP-30's phase-in.
+Now, calculate the cycle factor, `C`, of RPIP-30's phase-in.
 Define C to be on the closed range `[1, 6]` and calculate it:

 ```go
 C := min(6, interval - 18 + 1)